idmarjr/basic-git-commands/README.md

 `git config user.email "myemail@mydomain.com"`

 ###Global config
-This will set it will set this information to all repositories from your computer.
+This will set information to all repositories from your computer.
 `git config --global user.name "Your name here"`
 `git config --global user.email "myemail@mydomain.com"`